jennawsmith/project_final3_smith_jenna/README.md

 ### Comments

 I am so proud with how much I've learned in this class!
 Thank you for a great semester!

+Javascript Explanations:
+Backstretch can be found on each page with the brick background.

+The Responsive tabs can be found on the menu page, used for the menu.

+The jquery function that I made is used on the index page in the specials section - when clicking on an image, it increases in size.

+The javascript function adds "Please leave us a review" to the bottom of the contact page.